What Are Cybersecurity Software Wbsoftwarement

 Opened my banking app.
 Typed in my credentials.
 And nothing got stolen.

 Why?
-Because the VPN encrypted every byte between my laptop and the bank’s server.
-That tunnel made my data invisible to the guy two tables over running Wireshark.
+The VPN encrypted every single byte moving between my laptop and the bank’s server.
+That tunnel made my data invisible to the guy two tables over who was running Wireshark.
+He could see my traffic was there, but he couldn’t touch it.

 (He was definitely running Wireshark.)